Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: FMs for SBSE

-One advanced application of FMs (LLMs specifically) is code generation.
+\paragraph{FMs for SBSE Implementation Generation.} One advanced application of FMs (LLMs specifically) is code generation.
 While different approaches~\cite{surveyCodeGenerationTOSEM2025} have been proposed for LLM-based code generation, no approach is specific to generating implementations of SBSE problems.
-We forecast that LLMs could be adopted to generate either partial or complete implementations of SBSE problems.
+We forecast that LLMs (with their strengths \fullref{FM-S1}, \fullref{FM-S2}, and \fullref{FM-S3}) could be adopted to generate either partial or complete implementations of SBSE problems.
 In a partial implementation, LLMs can generate code to solve an SBSE problem, which the user then completes manually.
 Alternatively, LLMs can create complete implementations of SBSE problems that can be further refined.
 This capability extends across key SBSE components, including solution encoding, operator selection, fitness function design, and search algorithm selection, enabling more efficient and automated problem-solving.